chankeypathak/anglerfish/README.md

 **Description:** Execute code on multiple Threads, with optional Timeout, on a quick and easy way.

 **Arguments:**
-- `n` number of Threads to use for the function execution, integer type,
+- `n` number of Threads to use for the function execution, integer type, required.
-- `timeout` a Timeout on seconds or None.
+- `timeout` a Timeout on seconds, optional, integer type, `None` for no timeout, defaults to `None`.

 **Keyword Arguments:** None.